Zaggy1024/LC_OpenBodyCams/README.md

 GeneralImprovements' extended monitors set is supported through a config option to select the monitor number to use for the body cam.
 The body cam will override any selection in the GeneralImprovements config.

 # Configuration

+## Camera options
-- Camera mode: The attachment point of the camera.
+- `Mode`: The attachment point of the camera.
 The head and the body are selectable.
-- Resolution: The horizontal resolution of the rendered view.
+- `HorizontalResolution`: The horizontal resolution of the rendered view.
-- Field of view: The vertical FOV of the body cam's view.
+- `FieldOfView`: The vertical FOV of the body cam's view.
-- Render distance: The far clip plane of the camera.
+- `RenderDistance`: The far clip plane of the camera.
-- Framerate: The number of frames to render per second.
+- `Framerate`: The number of frames to render per second.
 The default setting renders at the game's framerate and has the least impact on performance.
-- Night vision brightness: A multiplier for the brightness and range of the night vision light.
+- `NightVisionBrightness`: A multiplier for the brightness and range of the night vision light.
 A value of 1 matches the vision of the player being viewed.

+## Miscellaneous
-- Disable internal ship camera: Disables the camera at the front of the ship facing towards the center.
+- `DisableInternalShipCamera`: Disables the camera at the front of the ship facing towards the center.
 This may improve performance inside the ship slightly.

 # Notes
 As mentioned above, using no framerate limit results in the best performance.
 Forcing the camera to render at certain intervals outside of the render pipeline seems to cause a lot of overhead, so setting the framerate limit to anything above 30fps may cause a severe dip in the game's framerate.